Axitya-767/Email_Threat_Detection/README.md

 > ⚠️ This table reflects the current stub state (data/page-state fixed, individual components not yet built for real).
 Once a component is built for real, regenerate its row — see Section 7.

-Every component receives one prop: `data` (the full mock JSON object).
-Don't fetch independently, don't add global state — read straight from `data.<field>`.
+Every component receives two props: `data` (the current mock scenario object) and `masked` (boolean, from the privacy toggle). `PrivacyToggle` additionally receives `setMasked` to control that state.
+Don't fetch independently, don't add other global state — read straight from `data.<field>` and branch on `masked` where a component needs to hide sensitive detail (e.g. sender name/email).

 ---